 Inhalers are kept in a central place in each classroom.
 It is important that inhalers are named and an inhaler is left in school.
+In order for your child to keep an inhaler in school, please see the school office for a medical form.
 Please check that the office has a current record of the dose and times that your child needs to take his/her inhaler.

 Head-lice are frequently a problem in all schools.
 It is the responsibility of every parent to check their child’s hair regularly.
 If you discover that your child has head-lice, wash your child’s hair in the normal way and use plenty of conditioner to ’wet comb’ through the hair with a fine tooth comb to remove any lice.
 This routine must be repeated every 3 days for at least 2 weeks in order that any lice emerging from eggs are removed before they can spread.
 You may consult a pharmacist for advice as to the best way to treat head-lice for the whole family.
 Please remember to inform the school so that other parents in your child’s class can be reminded to check their child’s hair as well.
 If head-lice are observed in a child’s hair the school will try and contact parents so that treatment can be carried out before others become affected.

 There is also a website you can visit: http://www.nhs.uk/conditions/head-lice/Pages/Introduction.aspx